How can I get started?

 What airplane will I use?

-We have low-wing (Piper) and high-wing airplanes (Cessna).
+For the Private Pilot Certificate, East Coast Aero Club offers low-wing (Piper) and high-wing (Cessna) airplanes .
 They are essentially the same except for the wing configuration.
-They have the same horsepower and seating capacity, but the view out the windows is slightly different, and is largely a matter of preference.
+These airplanes have the same horsepower and seating capacity.
+The view out the window is slightly different, and is largely a matter of preference.
 You can try both and see which “fits” you best.
-We also have two-seat Piper Tomahawk trainers which are suited for smaller students.
+We also have two-seat, low-wing, Piper Tomahawk trainers which are suited for smaller students.
 Once you settle on one particular model, it’s best to stick with it for familiarity.

 Call any of our locations to schedule an introductory airplane lesson or just come on down to the airport.
 We are typically able to schedule introductory flights as soon as next day and, on occasion, even the same day.